 - Filter.
 This filter should be the same as for the subsequent imaging template.
 The available filters are: U, B, V, R, I, z. - Rotator on sky.
 This parameter defines the orientation of the instrument on sky.
-This parameter should always be set to '90' for pre-imaging templates, unless a waiver is requested.
-The orientation corresponding to 90 degrees is such that the slits will be oriented N-S for the spectroscopic follow-up. - Alpha offset and Delta offset.
+For pre-imaging templates this parameter should be set either to 0° (if declination δ lies in -45° < δ <-5°) or to 90° (for any declination), unless a waiver is requested.
+The orientation corresponding to 90° is such that the slits will be oriented N-S for the spectroscopic follow-up. - Alpha offset and Delta offset.
 These are optional additional offsets in alpha and delta added to the coordinates of the object specified in the target panel at the bottom of the main p2pp window.
 The coordinates at the center of the instrument (i.e. the central point between the four quadrants) are the coordinates specified in the Target Package plus the offsets here specified. - Get Guide Star From.
 Two options are offered for this parameter: - CATALOGUE.
 This is the default option for which the guide star will be searched through a catalog and will be selected at the telescope by the Telescope Operator.
 If this option is selected the subsequent fields (Guide Star RA / DEC) will be ignored.